Bridging the Domain Gap for Flight-Ready Spaceborne Vision: Searching for Next Spacecraft Pose Network (SPNv3)

 \section{Searching for Next Spacecraft Pose Network (SPNv3)}

-The goal of this section is two-fold.
-One is to introduce the overall pose estimation architecture given an image of the target at a visible distance in an RPOD scenario (\cref{sec:04_searching:scenario}).
-Then, different NN architectures (\cref{sec:04_searching:arch}) and data augmentation techniques (\cref{sec:04_searching:augment}) for training a pose estimation NN are explained which are combined in various configurations to study and explore which aspects of NN architecture and training algorithm contribute the most to the OOD robustness and reduced latency of a pose estimation NN (Section \ref{sec:05_exp_ood_latency}).
+In this section, different NN architectures (\cref{sec:04_searching:arch}) and data augmentation techniques (\cref{sec:04_searching:augment}) for training a pose estimation NN are explained which are combined in various configurations to study and explore which aspects of NN architecture and training algorithm contribute the most to the OOD robustness and reduced latency of a pose estimation NN (Section \ref{sec:05_exp_ood_latency}).
 While SPN is the name of the first spacecraft pose estimation CNN introduced by \citet{sharma_2020_taes_spn}, it is also used throughout this work as a legacy name referring to all NN architectures designed or adopted for spacecraft pose estimation by SLAB.
 When referring to the first original SPN, it is always accompanied by the reference to the relevant work \citep{sharma_2020_taes_spn}.